luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 Since the `.onnx model <https://github.com/sbdcv/sbd_mask/blob/41c6730e6837f63c1285a0fb46f4a2143e02b7d2/model/sbd_mask.onnx>`__ is already provided, we don't need to export the trained model (to eg. frozen TF model).
 After downloading the model, we can use `blobconverter.luxonis.com <blobconverter.luxonis.com>`__ to convert it to ``.blob``.
 I will be using the latest version of OpenVINO (2021.4 as of time of writing), and I can select ONNX Model as the source.
-After clicking ``Continue`` button, we can drag&drop the .onnx file to the ``Browse...`` button.
+After clicking the ``Continue`` button, we can drag&drop the .onnx file to the ``Browse...`` button.

 .. image:: /_static/images/tutorials/deploying-custom-model/sbd-blobconverter.png